kozeljko/webcrawler-spring/README.md

 # WebCrawler

+This is a webcrawler we made for a school project.
+It takes a few seed sites and runs until it retrieves 100k pages.

+All source code is available on https://github.com/kozeljko/webcrawler-spring as well.

 ### Database start (in Docker)

 docker run -d --name webcrawler -e POSTGRES_USERNAME=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=webcrawler -p 5432:5432 postgres:latest